belgaard/Leantest/Lean_Test_Coding_Patterns.md

 ### The ITimer Interface

-Controlling time in a simple way as shown above is very simple.
-It is more interesting when we have a timer.
+Controlling time as shown above is very simple and useful, but it is a more interesting challenge when we have a *timer*.

 In our example write cache, entries expire after a certain amount of time, the default being 20 seconds, and the production code must check for expired items to flush every second.